-By Phoenix of Elder Mountain Dreaming – My dedication in life as a Dreamer was to be free, to be healthy, to pay my real karmic debt and live to tell about it.
+By Phoenix the Elder – My dedication in life as a Dreamer was to be free, to be healthy, to pay my real karmic debt and live to tell about it.
 As an elder now, I begin to receive my past experiences with hindsight that flows into wisdom, through expressions of creativity.
 The path we all walk is long and unexpected and the moon path is the most unexpected of them all.

 We have now completed a 2500 year cycle of the sun cult (patriarch, Regulus in Leo) and now, as those doors are permanently closed, many challenges await us as we navigate this world of ours in the messy state its in.
 It may not seem like it on the surface. but the moon time is slowly and steadily rising to serve the other half of humanity now, the soul people.

 You can already see it happening in the world and living by the lunar moons now is a dance from the inside out, as nature, our soul, our dreams begin to change.
 In prehistory, all seasonal years were lunar and began on the spring equinox, similar to other Indo-European cultures whose old calendar systems are better known.
 In the Slavic seasonal keeping, the names for the last night of old year and the first day of new year are reconstructed as Velja Noc and Velik Dan, the Great Night and the Great Day.

 After these were Christianize, all lunar and moon rituals were turned into religious rituals like Christmas and Easter.
 I preferred to be free in my choices this lifetime, to explore the world of natural first, not man, the world of dreaming as the inner guidance, cone I began to understand how the symbolism and cycles of the moon worked together with our dreaming (in the great day or the great night).